wclose/gh_test/test_page.md

 ---
-layout: page # adjusts the format of the site page according to what's available in the `_layout/` directory
+layout: default # adjusts the format of the site page according to what's available in the `_layout/` directory
 title: Test Page # This is what will appear if included in header
 ---